Juan Corona: Second trial

 The trial lasted seven months.
 Corona was again convicted of the crimes on September 23, 1982, and returned to prison after the strategy failed to persuade the jury, which deliberated for 54 hours over a two-week period, of his innocence.
 Afterward, the foreman told the press that the most incriminating piece of evidence against Corona was his work ledger, for which the labor contractor had "no reasonable explanation."
-He said the jury had dismissed the defense contention that Natividad committed the murders.
-"He wasn't in Marysville enough to have committed the bulk of the killings", he said.
+He said the jury had dismissed the defense's contention that Natividad committed the murders.
+"He wasn't in Marysville enough to have committed the bulk of the killings," he said.

-Later years and death
+Imprisonment and death

-Corona was transferred from CTF at Soledad to Corcoran State Prison, Corcoran, California, in 1992, where he served a life sentence in the Sensitive Needs Yard (SNY), because he had dementia.
+Corona was first incarcerated at Vacaville's California Medical Facility, 9 mi from Fairfield, because of the heart irregularities.
+In December 1973, he was stabbed 32 times in his cell, lost his left eye, and had a blade permanently lodged behind his right eye because he had bumped into a fellow inmate in a corridor and failed to say "excuse me."
+Of the five men questioned, including the one involved in the bumping incident, one identified as the bumped man's sexual partner, and three inmates identified as friends of the partner, four were charged with assault with a deadly weapon.

+Corona was transferred to Correctional Training Facility (CTF), in Soledad, California.
+In 1974 his wife filed for divorce, which was granted on July 30.
+In 1992, Corona was transferred from CTF to Corcoran State Prison.
+It was reported in 1998 that Corona was suffering from Alzheimer's disease.
 He was denied parole eight times.
+During a 2011 parole hearing, Corona admitted to the murders, saying that the victims were "winos" who had been trespassing on his property.
+However, at a parole hearing in 2016, Corona said he could not recall committing the murders.

-Corona died on March 4, 2019, aged 85, from natural causes.
+On March 4, 2019, Corona died from natural causes at the age of 85, at a hospital near Corcoran State Prison.